braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 ![New HTML In App Message Cross Channel]({% image_buster /assets/img/iam-beta-html-cross-channel.png %})

-### Asset Management
+### New Asset Uploader

 Upload campaign assets to the Braze Media Library using a simple drag-and-drop interface.

-This new workflow makes it easy to upload a file and copy/paste its URL directly into your HTML.
+This new workflow makes it easy to upload files, and copy/paste their URLs directly into your HTML.

-We've also added the ability to upload additional file types, including:
+We've also added the ability to upload newly supported file types, including:

 | File Type | File Extension|
 | :-------- | :------------ |